domitry/Nyaplotjs/README.md

 ![alt text](https://dl.dropboxusercontent.com/u/47978121/gsoc/nya_top.png)

-Nyaplotjs is a back-end library for [Nyaplot](https://github.com/domitry/nyaplot).
+Nyaplotjs is the back-end library for [Nyaplot](https://github.com/domitry/nyaplot).
 Its goal is to allow Ruby and other language users to create interactive plots in their favorite styles.
-Nyaplotjs provides useful interface to generate plots based on JSON object.
+Nyaplotjs provides a useful interface to generate plots based on a given JSON object.

 This software has been developed as a product in Google Summer of Code 2014 (GSoC2014).
-Please visit a website of [SciRuby project](http://sciruby.com/blog/) to see the progress of this project.
+Please visit the website of [SciRuby project](http://sciruby.com/blog/) to see the progress of this project.

 Nyaplotjs and Nyaplot will be merged into one library before the end of GSoC 2014 term.